stormpath/stormpath-documentation/source/quickstart.rst

   These instructions assume that you have
   `pip <http://pip.readthedocs.org/en/stable/>`_ installed on your system and that you have already completed the steps above, and now have:

+.. only:: ruby

+  After you successfully installed the gem in your app you have:

 .. only:: java